o3de/o3de.org/content/docs/userguide/animation/editor/blending-posesubtract.md

    + **Pose 2** – The pose to be subtracted from the base pose\.
    + **Output Pose** – The result of the pose subtraction \(**Pose 1** \- **Pose 2**\)\.

-## Pose Subtract Node Attributes<a name="animation-editor-blending-posesubtract-attributes"></a>
+## Pose Subtract Node Attributes {#animation-editor-blending-posesubtract-attributes}

-For attribute settings that are shared among the blend node types, see [Blend Node Attributes](/docs/userguide/animation/editor/blending-poses.md#animation-editor-blending-attributes)\.
+For attribute settings that are shared among the blend node types, see [Blend Node Attributes](/docs/userguide/animation/editor/blending-poses#animation-editor-blending-attributes)\.

 ![\[Pose Subtract node attributes.\]](/images/userguide/actor-animation/animation-editor-blending-posesubtract-attributes.png)